 Does My Dog Have a Urinary Tract Infection?

 But what causes UTIs in dogs?
-Often dogs develop struvite stones, which can then bring on bladder infections.
-Small breeds such as Yorkshire terriers are particularly prone to developing these.
+Often, dogs develop struvite stones, which can then bring on bladder infections.
+Small breeds, such as Yorkshire Terriers, are particularly prone to developing these.
 Similarly, bigger dogs like Dalmatians are susceptible to developing urate stones.
 Stones block the passages, preventing dogs from urinating.
 Bacteria then build up and infection occurs.
 But dogs can also get UTIs from cancer, trauma, and stress.

 To diagnose a UTI, your dog will need to be taken to the vet.
 Urinalysis, blood work, and radiographs may be needed.
-This allows your vet to identify the particular strain of the infection, as well as ruling out any more serious conditions.
+This allows your vet to identify the particular strain of the infection, as well as ruling out more serious conditions.

 How Do I Treat My Dog’s Urinary Tract Infection?

 Fortunately, treating your dog’s UTI is often a relatively straightforward process.
-Typically, antibiotics are prescribed destroy the growth of microorganisms causing infection.
+Typically, antibiotics prescribed destroy the growth of microorganisms causing infection.
 In some cases, a special diet may also be recommended to help dissolve urinary stones.
 The treatment will usually take just 10 to 14 days.
-Whilst the antibiotics are normally taken orally, they can also be injected.
+While antibiotics are normally taken orally, they can also be injected.
 In complicated cases, antimicrobial therapy will be prescribed for 4 to 6 weeks, with a urine culture taking place after one week, to ensure it is working.
 If the infection is because of something more serious, such as a tumor, surgery may well be needed.